AASHISHAG/aashishag.github.io/_posts/2019-6-26-gsoc_week-8+week-9.md

 I would like to thanks the open community of developers and [Kaldi help group](https://groups.google.com/forum/#!forum/kaldi-help) for the guidance.

 Now, I have created an end-to-end German ASR pipeline.
 Next week I would keep the model on training.
+Also, this is the second-evaluation week.
 Keeping my fingers crossed.

 I will keep you posted about my progress!